-If a powertrain system component is repaired or the battery is disconnected, the vehicle may be reset to a not "ready condition".
-Before taking the I/M test, drive the vehicle through the following pattern to set the vehicle to the ready condition.
+If the MIL indicates the vehicle is in a "not ready" condition, drive the vehicle through the following pattern to set the vehicle to the ready condition.
 If you cannot or do not want to perform the driving pattern, a NISSAN dealer can conduct it for you.

-Always drive the vehicle in a safe and prudent manner according to traffic conditions, and obey all traffic laws.
+Always drive the vehicle in a safe and prudent manner according to traffic conditions and obey all traffic laws.

-Start the engine.
-Allow the engine to idle until the engine coolant temperature gauge needle points between the C and H (normal operating temperature).

-- Accelerate the vehicle to 55 MPH (88 km/h), then quickly release the accelerator pedal completely and keep it released for at least 6 seconds. - Quickly depress the accelerator pedal for a moment, then drive the vehicle at a speed of 53 to 60 MPH (86 to 96 km/h) for at least 5 minutes. - 4.
+- Start the engine.
+Allow the engine to idle until the engine coolant temperature gauge needle points between the C and H (normal operating temperature). - Accelerate the vehicle to 55 MPH (88 km/h), then quickly release the accelerator pedal completely and keep it released for at least 10 seconds. - Quickly depress the accelerator pedal for a moment, then drive the vehicle at a speed of 53 to 60 MPH (86 to 96 km/h) for at least 9 minutes. - 4.
 Stop the vehicle.
-Leave the engine running. - 5.
-Accelerate the vehicle to 35 MPH (55 km/h) and maintain the speed for 20 seconds. - 6.
-Repeat steps 4 and 5 at least 3 times. - 7.
-Accelerate the vehicle to 55 MPH (88 km/h) and maintain the speed for at least 3 minutes. - Stop the vehicle.
-Place the automatic transmission gear selector lever in the P (Park) or N (Neutral) position or the manual transmission shift lever in the N position. - 9.
-Turn the engine off. - 10.Repeat steps 1 through 8 at least one more time.
+Leave the engine running. - Accelerate the vehicle to 35 MPH (55 km/h) and maintain the speed for 20 seconds. - 6.
+Repeat steps 4 and 5 at least 10 times. - Accelerate the vehicle to 55 MPH (88 km/h) and maintain the speed for at least 3 minutes. - 8.
+Stop the vehicle.
+Place the automatic transmission gear selector lever in the P (Park) or N (Neutral) position or the manual transmission shift lever in the N position.

+- 9. Turn the engine off. - 10.
+Repeat steps 1 through 8 at least one more time